 5. Escape to a Mountain Lodge

 Not for the faint hearted is a stay in a lodge surrounded by grizzly bears.
-Bella Coola Valley is populated by a whole host of incredible, wild creatures: grizzly bears, black bears, wolves, deer, cougar and mountain goats roam the ground and bald eagles soar in the sky above.
+Bella Coola Valley is populated by a whole host of incredible, wild creatures: grizzly bears, black bears, wolves, deer, cougars and mountain goats roam the ground and bald eagles soar in the sky above.
 Read more: Where to Stay in Banff

 Exploring this land lost in time should be on everyone’s bucket list no matter how adventurous you are, or aren’t.